YongHsiangHsieh/Agentic-Networks-Incident-Copilot/README.md

 - MCP Server (Model Context Protocol): Exposes our capabilities as tools to Claude Desktop, enabling natural-language control of the entire workflow (start, approve, status, history, select playbooks).
 This reduces friction for engineers during incidents.
 - FastAPI + Uvicorn: Solid, modern REST surface for systems integration, dashboards, and automation.
 Mirrors the MCP toolset for maximum flexibility.
 - Pydantic v2: Typed, structured inputs/outputs everywhere for reliability, validation, and clear interfaces between components.
+- AWS Bedrock AgentCore (deployment path): Planned managed deployment of Netiply in AWS, aligning runtime, security, and operations with Bedrock-native best practices (see Roadmap and Wiki).
+- Retrieval (RAG) + Databases for playbooks (at scale): Planned retrieval and re-ranking of a growing playbook library using RAG pipelines and database-backed indexes for efficient, context-aware selection (see Roadmap and Wiki).

 How they fit together:
 - Interfaces (REST + MCP) call into a single Orchestrator facade.